severalnines/ccx-docs/docs/admin/Day2/Config-Management.md

 # Configuration Management

 This section describes the configuration management feature in CCX.
+This feature gives the end-user self-service capabilities to update the datastore configuration.
+It is the administrator of CCX who decides which database configuration parameters that can be changed by the end-user.

 ## Limitations / Important information